iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Accelerated PPM Method.md

 > Here $\epsilon_k$ characterize the error made by the inexact evaluation.
 > We call this Condition (A'), same as in Rockafellar's text.

-One consequence of the error is the following.
+One consequence of the error is the following (Condition A).

 $$
 \begin{aligned}